January 4, 1927 – June 15, 2020

 Van C. Duling

 Van was married to his loving wife, Georgia (Lemon) who preceded him in death by exactly 11 weeks.
-They were married September 11, 1950 at First Methodist Church in University Place.
+They were married September 11, 1950 at first Methodist Church in University Place.
 This year was to be their 70th anniversary.
-Van was a proud navy veteran, having served in WWII.
-He began his career in travel, shortly after getting married, eventually becoming the founder of his own company, Van C. Duling Travel, in 1970.
-For 40 years, Van managed the company, discovering the invaluable use of travel as sales incentive.
-He and Georgia found travel to be an integral part of their lives, helping others fulfill their travel dreams.

-Van was a musician.
-He was a drummer.
-He played in a band on KFAB radio while he was in college, and went on to be in everything from the Shrine Dixieland Band, to impromptu appearances, at such things as the Shrine Circus, or his daughter’s high school dances.
-The drum set was a frequent companion, as Van and Georgia went to functions that may need his musical assistance.
-“Georgia on my Mind” was always one of his crowd pleasers.
+Van’s lifelong hobby was performing as a jazz drummer and vocalist.
+He played in a band on KFAB radio while he was in college, and went on to perform in the Shrine Dixieland Band and several local big bands.
+The drum set was a frequent companion as Van and Georgia attended functions where he would perform, and “Georgia on my Mind” was always one of his crowd pleasers.

 Roper and Sons is committed to the safety of our community.
 We wear our masks to protect you and your family.
 We ask that you wear your mask to protect us and our families.